lopul/SolarHotTub/README.md

 # SolarHotTub
-A diversion- / dump-load software for the Raspberry Pico
+A diversion- / dump-load software for the Raspberry Pico (planned - currently no functionality).